Reinventing the Welfare State

 She also outlines a 'digital welfare state' for the 21st century.
 This would involve a repurposing of online platform technologies under public control to modernise and expand public services, and improve accessibility.

 Ursula Huws is Professor of Labour and Globalisation at the University of Hertfordshire.
-She has been carrying out pioneering research on the economic, social and gender impacts of technological change, employment restructuring and the changing international division of labour since the 1970s, combining scholarship with activism and popular writing.
+Her most recent book is Labour in Contemporary Capitalism: What Next?
+(2019).
+She has been carrying out pioneering research on the economic and social impacts of technological change, the restructuring of employment and the changing international division of labour, for many years.
+She lectures, advises policy-makers, and has written numerous books.

-'Ursula Huws hits the nail on its head exposing the brutal exploitation of vulnerable workers as the gig economies flourish.' - Yaseen Aslam, President, App Drivers and Couriers Union, and lead claimant in the Aslam V Uber worker rights claim
+'Ursula Huws hits the nail on its head exposing the brutal exploitation of vulnerable workers as the gig economies flourish.'- Yaseen Aslam, President of the App Drivers and Couriers Union, and lead claimant in the Aslam v.
+Uber worker rights claim

 2. What Has Happened to the Twentieth-century Welfare State?